 Did you know there’s a positive side to anger?

 Most of us try to avoid it as much as possible because it feels bad to be angry or to have others angry with us.
-Actually, there’s an important purpose to anger.
+But actually, there’s an important purpose to anger.

-Anger is a spontaneous emotion that acts like a personal security alarm when it sounds it alerts us that there may be danger about.
-Like our home security systems, most alarms are false, but you don’t know till you investigate further.
+Anger is a spontaneous emotion that acts like a personal security alarm.
+When it sounds, it alerts us that there may be danger about.
+Like our home security systems, most alarms are false, but you don’t know until you investigate further.

-When you notice you’re feeling angry Do 3 things:
+If you notice you’re feeling angry, do these 3 things:

-1) Fully allow yourself to feel it and give your body permission to express it safely (writing or movement), “Safely” means NOT to the person with whom you’re angry as damage can happen.
+“Safely” means NOT to the person with whom you’re angry as damage can happen.
 The release is for your body… so use the wonderful tools of writing or movement.

 3 actions to consider:

-When anger is stuffed, it can become hostility (cynical view of the world), which is associated with higher heart disease.
+When anger is stuffed, it can become hostility, a cynical view of the world, which is associated with higher heart disease.